davekinkead/philosophy/Justificatory Liberalism.md

 ### Jerry Gaus

-Liberalism based on public reason requires a _normative theory of justification_ - a way to say that even though the contents of certain claims are in dispute, the claims them selves are justified.
+Liberalism based on public reason requires a _normative theory of justification_ - a way to say that even though the contents of certain claims are in dispute, the claims themselves are justified.

 If public justification is the core of liberalism, and there is no such thing as an undisputed theory of justification, then liberalism must clarify its conception of justified belief. p4